oatlog/oatlog/doc/report/main.typ

       for (b) in Mul(_, c, y):
         print(f"{a} * {c} + {b} dot {c}")
   ```,
-  caption: [Triangle join with only joins.],
+  caption: [A triangle join with only joins.],
 ) <trijoin_slow>

 However, it is not asymptotically optimal.
 The problem arises in situations where any `x` or `y`